Hixie/isd/servers/src/systems-server/README.md

 32 bit integer identifier, then the string's length, then that many bytes giving the string data.
 The second time, only the identifier is specified.
 String identifiers are scoped to the connection.

+> TODO: deduplicate asset classes and materials in a similar way.

 ### Icons